Kedarnath Das: Career

 Kedarnath started his career as a registrar at Calcutta Medical College.
 Then he was appointed as a teacher in midwifery in Campbell Medical School in 1899.
 He joined Carmichael Medical College and became the head of department of Gynaecology and Obstetrics in 1919.
-He remained as the Principal of Carmichael Medical College from 1922 till his death in 1936.
-He served as dean of Faculty of Medicine at Calcutta University and was a member of the Bengal council of Medical Registration and the governing body of the State Medical Faculty of Bengal.
+He remained as the principal of Carmichael Medical College from 1922 till his death in 1936.
+He served as dean of the Faculty of Medicine at Calcutta University and was a member of the Bengal council of Medical Registration and the governing body of the State Medical Faculty of Bengal.
 He became a member of the British Medical Association in 1901, serving as vice-president of its Calcutta branch from 1928 to 1930 and as president from 1931 to 1934.

 Publications

 Journal articles published in the Indian Medical Gazette and international medical journals include material on brain tumours, diabetes, and tetanus.
 Books include A Handbook of Obstetrics (1914) and A Textbook of Midwifery (1920).

 His most important work is the 900-page Obstetric Forceps: Its History and Evolution (1928), which he researched by touring Europe and America and collecting obstetric forceps of various kinds.